Web Resources (Alphabetical by Title)

 BBC 4 Radio: In Our Time, April 5, 2007

 The 7th century saint, Hilda, or Hild as she would have been known then, wielded great religious and political influence in a volatile era.
 The monasteries she led in the north of England were known for their literacy and learning and produced great future leaders, including 5 bishops.
 The remains of a later abbey still stand in Whitby on the site of the powerful monastery she headed there.
-To Listen

 The Venerable Bede: The Father of English History